 Learn foreign food words

-An important thing when travelling to a non-English speaking country, is to learn how to say what you are allergic to in the local language.
-This helps with reading food ingredients at the supermarket or giving instructions to the chef making your restaurant meal.
+An important thing to do when travelling to a non-English speaking country, is to learn how to say what your food allergy is in the local language.
+This helps with giving your specific dietary requirements to the chef when ordering your restaurant meal.
+Its also good when reading food ingredients at the supermarket.

-English – “I have a gluten and lactose allergy” = Italian “Ho un’allergia alimentare al glutine e lattosio”.
+English – “I have a gluten and lactose allergy” in Italian – “Ho un’allergia alimentare al glutine e lattosio”.

-Use Google Translate or other language apps to help you.
+Use Google Translate or other language apps to help you to translate languages.

 Bring medication

-You may have researched, planned, learnt a few foreign words but haven’t avoided an allergy flare up.
-That’s ok.
+You may have researched, planned, learnt a few foreign words but you’ve had an allergy flare up.

-Sometimes things don’t go as planned.
-In these situations, its a good idea to bring medication with you just in case.
+Sometimes things don’t go as planned even if we have been very careful.
+In these situations, its a good idea to plan ahead and bring medication with you just in case.
 If your symptoms worsen, go to the nearest doctor or hospital immediately.